 "Please, no whipping," Joan said in a low voice.
-"If whipping is necessary, send them to Tulagi and let the Government do it.
+"If whipping is necessary, and them to Tulogi and let the Covernment do it. is necessary, send them to Tulagi and let the Government do it.
 Give them their choice between a fine or an official whipping."
 Sheldon nodded and stood up, facing the blacks.